 Open the line of communication and engage your students with online discussions.

-Discussions are a good way to encourage students to think critically about your coursework and interact with each others' ideas.
+Discussions are a good way to encourage students to think critically about their coursework and interact with each others' ideas.
 You can create discussions around individual course lessons or for your course in general.
 As the instructor, you own the discussions.
 After you start a discussion, you can post comments of your own to guide students.

 Help your students feel comfortable and provide them with guidelines as they begin to participate in discussions.